Dynamic Source Routing: Restricting bandwidth

 Dynamic source routing protocol (DSR) is an on-demand protocol designed to restrict the bandwidth consumed by control packets in ad hoc wireless networks by eliminating the periodic table-update messages required in the table-driven approach.
 The major difference between this and the other on-demand routing protocols is that it is beacon-less and hence does not require periodic hello packet (beacon) transmissions, which are used by a node to inform its neighbors of its presence.
-The basic approach of this protocol (and all other on-demand routing protocols) during the route construction phase is to establish a route by flooding RouteRequest packets in the network.
-The destination node, on receiving a RouteRequest packet, responds by sending a RouteReply packet back to the source, which carries the route traversed by the RouteRequest packet received.
+The basic approach of this protocol (and all other on-demand routing protocols) during the route construction phase is to establish a route by flooding Route Request packets in the network.
+The destination node, on receiving a Route Request packet, responds by sending a Route Reply packet back to the source, which carries the route traversed by the Route Request packet received.

 Consider a source node that does not have a route to the destination.
 When it has data packets to be sent to that destination, it initiates a RouteRequest packet.
-This RouteRequest is flooded throughout the network.
-Each node, upon receiving a RouteRequest packet, rebroadcasts the packet to its neighbors if it has not forwarded it already, provided that the node is not the destination node and that the packet’s time to live (TTL) counter has not been exceeded.
-Each RouteRequest carries a sequence number generated by the source node and the path it has traversed.
-A node, upon receiving a RouteRequest packet, checks the sequence number on the packet before forwarding it.
-The packet is forwarded only if it is not a duplicate RouteRequest.
-The sequence number on the packet is used to prevent loop formations and to avoid multiple transmissions of the same RouteRequest by an intermediate node that receives it through multiple paths.
-Thus, all nodes except the destination forward a RouteRequest packet during the route construction phase.
-A destination node, after receiving the first RouteRequest packet, replies to the source node through the reverse path the RouteRequest packet had traversed.
+This Route Request is flooded throughout the network.
+Each node, upon receiving a Route Request packet, rebroadcasts the packet to its neighbors if it has not forwarded it already, provided that the node is not the destination node and that the packet’s time to live (TTL) counter has not been exceeded.

+Each Route Request carries a sequence number generated by the source node and the path it has traversed.
+A node, upon receiving a Route Request packet, checks the sequence number on the packet before forwarding it.
+The packet is forwarded only if it is not a duplicate Route Request.
+The sequence number on the packet is used to prevent loop formations and to avoid multiple transmissions of the same Route Request by an intermediate node that receives it through multiple paths.

+Thus, all nodes except the destination forward a Route Request packet during the route construction phase.
+A destination node, after receiving the first Route Request packet, replies to the source node through the reverse path the Route Request packet had traversed.
 Nodes can also learn about the neighboring routes traversed by data packets if operated in the promiscuous mode (the mode of operation in which a node can receive the packets that are neither broadcast nor addressed to itself).
 This route cache is also used during the route construction phase.